Markov Chains: A Gentle Introduction

 • Ergodic theorem (informal): if the chain is finite, irreducible, and aperiodic, then for any initial distribution $s^{(0)}$, \(s^{(t)} \to \pi\quad\text{as }t\to\infty,\) where $\pi$ is the unique stationary distribution.

-Why care?
-It means the system “forgets” its starting point and settles into a stable mix of time spent in each state.
+If these conditions are satisfied, it means that the system “forgets” its starting point and settles into a stable mix of time spent in each state.

 • Absorbing: $i$ is absorbing if $P_{ii}=1$.
 Once you enter, you never leave.